Songyosk/CCNW4RMC/README.md

 <br />

-(v) Non-selective Oersted field reversal of both nanoislands in a two-island system
+(v) Non-selective Oersted field reversal of both nanoislands in a two-island system <br />

-(script name: Smoking gun no2; link - https://youtu.be/-BJTMOu3GCc)
+- script name: Smoking gun no2; link - https://youtu.be/-BJTMOu3GCc

 Description: Both nanoislands in a two nanoisland system are simultaneously reversed by the Oersted field caused by current passing through the nanowire.
 This  demonstrates the distinction between the c-DW reversal method described here and conventional, non-selective Oersted field stripline techniques.